nightandstars/Dev_Projects/README.md

 Each folder contains a Readme explaining the goal of the project, the features we had to implement, and notes regarding the different features.

-> Due to some issues with Github Pages cache, you might sometimes need to hard reload a page (CTRL + Shift + R) if a content isn't properly showing
+> Due to some issues with Github Pages cache, you might sometimes need to hard reload a page on the JavaScript Website (CTRL + Shift + R) if a content isn't properly showing

 > OOP hasn't been fully implemented yet into the repository, it is a work in progress.